wilsonjs/wilson/sites/codepunkt.de/src/pages/writing/how-to-create-a-self-updating-github-profile-readme/index.md

 date: 2021-03-04
 layout: markdown
 draft: false
-description: Profile READMEs are a new GitHub feature that allows user-defined content to be displayed on top of your GitHub profile page.
-This article explains how to create a basic README, shows few beautiful examples and explains how I've built mine to automatically update with my latest blog posts.
+description: How to create a self-updating GitHub profile README - a new feature that allows user-defined content on top of your GitHub profile page.
 taxonomies:
   categories:
     - writing